 ChimeraX can read many but not all DICOM files.
 Errors may arise from trying to read types of data that are not yet handled properly, such as screen captures, non-axial series, and series encoded with 16-bit lossless jpeg.

-See also: ChimeraX DICOM Reference, DICOM in VR tutorial, ChimeraX for Medical Image Analysis
+See also: ChimeraX DICOM Reference, DICOM Browser, DICOM Metadata, DICOM in VR tutorial, ChimeraX for Medical Image Analysis

 In ChimeraX, DICOM format is indicated by the filename suffix .dcm or the format dicom option in the open command.

 Menu: File...
-Open DICOM Folder (dialog shows Format: DICOM image), browse to location, choose directory, click Choose
+Open DICOM Folder – in the resulting dialog, browse to location, choose directory, click Choose

 – or –